deniserava/DeepHazard/README.md

 This code implements DeepHazard: a Neural Network method for survival data that allows time-varying covariates.

-For an explanation of how to use this method, please see the sample code in the Sample folder.
+For an explanation of how to use this method, please see the sample.py in the Sample folder.